-Massachusetts College of Liberal Arts does accept transfer credits.
+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+Massachusetts College of Liberal Arts accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Massachusetts College of Liberal Arts has a summer session, so students can earn credits during the summer.

 Massachusetts College of Liberal Arts offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 |Transfer Credits Accepted||√|

 |New Student Orientation||√|

 Reminder: Massachusetts College of Liberal Arts may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.